nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [d/<description>…] [m/<money>…] [above/<money>] [below/<money>]
 [date/<date>…] [before/<date>] [after/<date>] [time/<time>…]`

 * Name and Address are case-insensitive partial matches.
-All other fields are exact matches.
+All other inputs are exact matches.
-* The above and below fields look for people with a debt that lies in the specified monetary range.
+* The above and below inputs look for people with a debt that lies in the specified monetary range.
-* The before and after fields look for people with a debt that lies within the specified date range.
+* The before and after inputs look for people with a debt that lies within the specified date range.
 * The order of the conditions does not matter. e.g. `d/burger n/hans` will match `Hansel` if he owes money for a burger.
 * Only persons matching all conditions will be returned (i.e. `AND` search).